xd2287/transformers/docs/source/en/model_doc/xmod.md

 This model was contributed by [jvamvas](https://huggingface.co/jvamvas).
 The original code can be found [here](https://github.com/facebookresearch/fairseq/tree/58cc6cca18f15e6d56e3f60c959fe4f878960a60/fairseq/models/xmod) and the original documentation is found [here](https://github.com/facebookresearch/fairseq/tree/58cc6cca18f15e6d56e3f60c959fe4f878960a60/examples/xmod).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [xmod](https://huggingface.co/models?other=xmod)

 ## Adapter Usage

 ### Input language